Getting Better All The Time

 Even the best program has its limits and can’t deliver results indefinitely because the body adapts to it.

-If the work, whether that’s the number of repetitions performed, weight lifted, or any number of other things, if that doesn’t change, then your body will adapt and not continue to get stronger, lose fat, or put on lean muscle.
+If the work, whether that’s the number of repetitions performed, weight lifted, or any number of other things, if that doesn’t change, then your body won’t continue to get stronger, lose fat, or put on lean muscle.

 This is not to say that you have to turn every movement into strength versions of the Funky Chicken with a lot of elaborate choreography in order to “confuse” your muscles, nor do you have to keep pursuing more (more weight, reps, etc.) when you feel like you’ve pushed yourself as far as you can go on any one thing.